 If Baby goes to a nursery school or daycare with other children, he may be getting all the socializing he needs already, but if he is at home with a caregiver, or in individual care, this can be a great time to start making regular playdates a little bit more of a priority than before.

 Still, most toddlers won’t be ready for what’s called “cooperative play” yet, which is what many adults mean when they talk about children playing together.
 In fact, many toddlers won’t start to get the hang of real cooperative play until they’re around four or even five.
 In the meantime, toddlers playing together may play near each other, copy each other, share materials, or even take turns with some toys.

 Of course, this can also go the other way – bigger kids can sometimes help toddlers learn certain words that many parents hope they won’t pick up.
-If Baby is friends with an older child, or even a child her own age with a big personality, you may find yourself needing to have the “That might be okay in so-and-so’s house, but it isn’t okay in ours” conversation.
+If Baby is friends with an older child, or even a child his own age with a big personality, you may find yourself needing to have the “That might be okay in so-and-so’s house, but it isn’t okay in ours” conversation.

 Making friends for the first time is an adventure for Baby, but it’ll also be an adventure for you.
 Have fun!

 Takes turns in games: Whether it’s a toddler-friendly board game, a ball-pass game at nursery school, or waiting until the toddler who was there ahead of him on the slide takes a turn before sliding down, Baby is getting better at learning the rules of the game – both the literal game he’s playing and the rules of social interaction and being polite.
 He may slip up now and then, but once he starts to understand what’s expected of him enough to know that he should be taking turns, encouraging him to play nicely should start to go more smoothly.